TreyPoynter/trey-issue-tracker-react/README.md

 2. Only Business Analysts can edit any bug.
 3. Modify the required fields accordingly.

+### 3. Assigning Bugs
+Assigning bugs helps in distributing responsibilities.
+Here's how you can assign a bug:

+1. Open the bug you want to assign.
+2. Look for the "Assignee" or "Assigned To" field.
+3. Select the user you want to assign the bug to from the dropdown menu.
+4. Save the changes.

 ### Installation
 Install the project on your local device with the following steps: